Vithoba: Consorts

 Vithoba is usually depicted with his main consort, Rakhumai, on his left side.
 Rakhumai (or Rakhamai) literally means 'mother Rukmini'.
 Rukmini is traditionally viewed as the wife of Krishna.
 Hindus generally consider Krishna to be a form of Vishnu, hence his consort as a form of Lakshmi.
 Just like her consort, Rakhumai is also depicted in the arms-akimbo posture, standing on a brick.
 She has an independent cella in the Pandharpur temple complex.
 According to Ghurye, Rukmini—a princess of the Vidarbha region of Maharashtra—was elevated to the status of the main consort, because of her affiliation with the region.
-According to Dhangar tradition, Rukhumai is worshipped by the community as Padmavati or Padubai, a protector of the community and cattle in particular.
+According to Dhangar tradition, Rakhumai is worshipped by the community as Padmavati or Padubai, a protector of the community and cattle in particular.
 Dhangar folklore explains the reason behind separate shrines for Vithoba and Padubai as the outcome of Vithoba invoking a curse on his consort, and his non-attachment to samsara (the householder's life).
-Apart from Rakhumai, two other consorts Satyabhama and Rahi (derived from Radha) are worshipped too.
-All three consorts are regarded as Krishna's in Hindu mythology.
+Apart from Rakhumai, two other consorts Rahi and Satyabhama are worshipped too.
+The three consorts are considered the consorts of Krishna and incarnations of the goddess Lakshmi in Hinduism.

 Worship

 Vithoba is a popular deity in Maharashtra and Karnataka; devotees also exist in Goa, Telangana and Tamil Nadu but not in the same numbers.
-Vithoba is worshipped and revered by most Marathis, but he is not popular as a kuldevta (family deity).
+Vithoba is worshipped and revered by most Marathis, but he is not popular as a kuladevata (family deity).
 The main temple of Vithoba, which includes a distinct, additional shrine for his consort Rakhumai, is located at Pandharpur.
 In this context, Pandharpur is affectionately called "Bhu-Vaikuntha" (the place of residence of Vishnu on earth) by devotees.
 Devotees, from across Maharashtra, Karnataka and Telangana, have visited Vithoba's central temple at Pandharpur, since the times of Dnyaneshwar (13th century).

 Two distinct traditions revolve around the worship of Vithoba in Maharashtra: ritual worship inside the temple by the Brahmin priests of the Badva family; and spiritual worship by the Varkaris.
 The ritual worship includes five daily rites.
 First, at about 3 am, is an arati to awaken the god, called kākaḍāratī.
 Next comes the pañcāmṛtapūjā, a puja that includes a bath with five (pancha) sweet substances called panchamrita.
 The image is then dressed to receive morning devotions.
 The third rite is another puja involving re-dressing and lunch at noon.
 This is known as madhyāhṇapūjā.
 Afternoon devotions are followed by a fourth rite for dinner at sunset—the aparāhṇapūjā.
 The final rite is śejāratī, an arati for putting the god to sleep.
 In addition to the rites at the main temple in Pandharpur, Haridasa traditions dedicated to Vitthala flourish in Karnataka.